U.S. to require negative COVID-19 tests for arriving international air passengers

 WASHINGTON (Reuters) - Nearly all air travelers will need to present a negative coronavirus test to enter the United States under expanded test testing requirements announced on Tuesday.

 Under the rules taking effect Jan.
-26, nearly all travelers including U.S. citizens must show a negative test within three days of departure or documentation of recovery from COVID-19, the U.S. Centers for Disease Control and Prevention (CDC) said.
+26, nearly all travelers including U.S. citizens must show a negative test within three days of departure or documentation of recovery from COVID-19, under an order signed by U.S. Centers for Disease Control and Prevention (CDC) Director Robert Redfield.

 All travelers aged 2 and older must comply except passengers who are only transiting through the United States.
 The CDC will also consider waivers of testing requirements for airlines flying to countries with little or no testing capacity, including some places in the Caribbean.

-The order broadened a requirement imposed on Dec.
+The order dramatically broadens a requirement imposed on Dec.
 28 for travelers arriving from the UK as a more transmissible variant of the virus circulated there.

-The CDC confirmed last week it had circulated a proposal to expand the testing requirement worldwide.
-Officials briefed on the matter said last week U.S. public health officials had essentially given up winning approval until President-elect Joe Biden took office.
+In an interview, Marty Cetron, director of CDC’s global migration and quarantine division, said, “We to have really up the ante...
+We have to take these mutations seriously.”

 Canada imposed similar rules for nearly all international arrivals starting Jan.
 7, as have many other countries.

+The CDC confirmed last week it had circulated a proposal to expand the testing requirement after discussing the idea for weeks.
+Some senior White House officials opposed it, and officials briefed on the matter said last week that U.S. public health officials had essentially given up winning approval until President-elect Joe Biden took office.

-At a White House meeting on Monday, CDC Director Robert Redfield again made an urgent case to adopt the testing requirements, people briefed on the meeting said.
+At a White House meeting on Monday, Redfield again made an urgent case to adopt the testing requirements, people briefed on the meeting said.
 He raised concerns that vaccines could potentially not be effective against virus variants.

-Earlier this month, major U.S. airlines backed the CDC’s push to implement a global testing program requiring negative tests for air passengers flying to the United States.
+Airlines for America, an industry trade group, praised the testing plan.
+Airlines had also wanted a ban to be dropped on most non-U.S. visitors who have recently been in Brazil and most of Europe, but the White House opted not to end it.

 Reporting by David Shepardson; Editing by Chris Reese, Dan Grebler and Cynthia Osterman